williamang171/recipes-finder-backend/README.md

 <br />

-## Using docker-compose to run the app
+## Optional: Using docker-compose to run the app
 The installation section earlier describes how to run the backend app locally without docker, and connecting to a postgres instance created via Docker.
 However if you would like to run the backend app with docker as well, you can follow the steps below.

 First of all update the environment variable `SQLALCHEMY_DATABASE_URI` to `postgresql://postgres:postgres@postgres:5432/db`